-Editor’s Note 1: Figure 6.3.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed, the figure needs to be revised in case such is defined by SA2.
+Editor’s Note 1: Figure 6.4.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed, the figure needs to be revised in case such is defined by SA2.

-Editor’s Note 2: In Topology 2, the XX interface could be based on NG or a new interface carried over NG or a new interface.
-XX signaling could be transported via XX-C or XX-U, which is FFS.
+NOTE x: In Topology 2, the XX interface could be based on NG or a new interface carried over NG or a new interface.
+XX signaling could be transported via XX-C or XX-U.

-Editor’s Note 3: The A-IoT CN could include AMF and A-IoT related functions.
-This is up to SA2 decision.
+Editor’s Note 3: The A-IoT CN could include AMF and A-IoT related functions, which is up to SA2 decision.

-Editor’s Note 4: The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources, details are pending on RAN1 and RAN2 mechanisms.
+The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources, details are subject to RAN1 and RAN2 mechanisms.

+In Topology 2, the RAN architecture should enable the coordination of the usage of the A-IoT radio resources among readers.

+An A-IoT-enabled gNB could support both topology 1 and topology 2, this is an implementation matter.

+In NAS/UP based solution, A-IoT-enabled UE is selected by the A-IoT CN.

+In RRC based solution, A-IoT-enabled UE selection may need coordination between A-IoT RAN node and A-IoT CN.

 6.4.2.1 Solutions for Topology 2

+6.4.2.1.0 General

 To support Topology 2, the following solutions are to be studied for conveying A-IoT upper layer information: